wp-plugins/orbtr-ping/readme.txt

 5. The Ping WordPress Dashboard widget gives you a quick look at your traffic when you first log into WordPress.

 == Changelog ==

+= 1.0.4 =
+* Bug fix for stristr warnings showing on some systems.

 = 1.0.3 =
 * Bug fixes for PHP Notices, Warnings, and Depreciated messages on some environments.